 Tim Page, the former classical music critic of the Washington Post wrote: “If you can imagine the dense, perfumed chords of Messiaen’s piano music combined with the clangorous, insistent, near-pictorial tone-clusters of Frederic Rzewski’s Winnsboro Cotton Mill Blues, you will have some idea of what Farrin’s work sounds like.
 Yet it transcends its derivations to leave the distinct impression of its own.”

-Suzanne Farrin is associate professor of Composition and director of the Conservatory of Music at the State University of New York (SUNY) Purchase.
+Suzanne Farrin is associate professor of Composition at the State University of New York (SUNY) Purchase.
 She holds a doctorate in composition from Yale University.
 "Corpo di Terra," released on New Focus Recordings, is devoted entirely to her music, which may also be heard on the VAI, Signum Classics and Albany Records labels.

 Suzanne Farrin appears in the following:

-On Monday, June 2 at 3 pm, join host Suzanne Farrin for the second season of Off the Grid – a special series on Q2 Music that showcases new music by aspiring composers, young and old.
-Send in your music through May 31 for second season consideration.
+On Thursday, June 5 at 8 am/pm, join host Suzanne Farrin for the second season of Off the Grid – a special series on Q2 Music throughout the month of June that showcases new music by aspiring composers, young and old.

 Monday, July 15, 2013

 This week's episode of The New Canon features selections from So Percussion's recording of Dan Trueman's "neither Anvil nor Pulley," Florent Boffard's exploration of the music of Arnold Schoenberg and "Voyages," the debut album by composer-pianist Conrad Tao.

 Powerhouse Talea Ensemble closes the 2013 MATA Festival with another evening of new works by an impressive roster of young, experimental composers from Serbia, Italy and Mexico City.